Doesn't seem familiar? Jump to the "Ultra" help about creating content.

 Doesn't seem familiar?
 Jump to the "Original" help about creating content.

 Your course creation starts on the Course Content page.
 You'll find it's easy to discover features and complete actions.

 Add content.
 Select the plus sign wherever you want to add content.
 You can also expand or create a folder and add content.
 Create new content, upload something you already have, or add content from external sources or from another course.

-Create: Add documents, links, folders, discussions, assignments, and tests.
+Create: Add learning modules, documents, links, folders, discussions, assignments, and tests.
 A panel opens and you can choose the content type you want to add.

 Upload: Select Upload to browse for files on your computer or drag files from your desktop onto Upload.
 They will appear in the content list.
 Students select a file title to download it.
 You can also expand or create a folder and upload files.
 Supported file types include DOC, DOCX, HTM, HTML, MP3, MPG, PDF, PPT, PPTX, XLS, XLSX, RTF, TXT, ZIP, and most image types.